-- (4) Simple interest at 8% per annum should be added to each of the Net Repayments from the date each one was made until the date the Lender settles this complaint. - (5) The Lender should remove any adverse information recorded on Mr J and Miss S's credit files in connection with the Credit Agreement reported within six years of this decision.
+- (4) Simple interest\\ at 8% per annum should be added to each of the Net Repayments from the date each one was made until the date the Lender settles this complaint. - (5) The Lender should remove any adverse information recorded on Mr J's credit file in connection with the Credit Agreement reported within six years of this decision. - (6) If Mr J's (and Miss S's) Fractional Club membership is still in place at the time of this decision, as long as they agree to hold the benefit of their interest in the Allocated Property for the Lender (or assign it to the Lender if that can be achieved), the Lender must indemnify them against 15% of any ongoing liabilities accruing from 23 June 2019 onwards as a result of their Fractional Club membership.